This blog post draws on data and research discussed in our entry on Famines.

 We can think of this ‘Malthusian’ proposition as containing two separate hypotheses: firstly, that unabated population growth ultimately leads to famine; secondly, that famine acts as a ‘check’ to population in this eventuality.

-As we explored in our previous post, recent trends in famine mortality, and hunger more generally, largely contradict the first hypothesis.
-In this post here we investigate the second, by considering the contribution of famines to long-run population trends.
+As we discuss here, recent trends in famine mortality, and hunger more generally, largely contradict the first hypothesis.
+Here we investigate the second, by considering the contribution of famines to long-run population trends.
 What role has famine played in shaping birth and mortality rates throughout history?

 We begin by considering two examples of famines which, from a demographic point of view, differ enormously: the Chinese famine of 1959-61 and that in Ireland in the late 1840s.